 Other ideas

 What is the heaviest weight your bridge can hold?
-How could you change it to make it hold more?
+How can you change it to hold more?

 I love how you made several different bridge designs!